Berikai/bitwig-theme-editor/README.md

 ### Brief Explanation

-First, run the app using the `export-window` and `export-arranger` commands to create theme files based on your **bitwig.jar** file.
-These files will be in JSON format.
-Then, edit the color values in the theme files to your liking.
-After that, run the app with the `update-window` and `update-arranger` commands.
+First, run the app using the `export` command to create theme file based on your **bitwig.jar** file.
+This file will be in JSON format.
+Then, edit the color values in the theme file to your liking.
+After that, run the app with the `update` command.
 Voilà!
 You have themed your Bitwig!

 > Note: Using RGBA values instead of RGB values is not supported, as it may cause glitches in the Bitwig UI.
 However, you can use RGBA values where RGBA values are already in use.